Practical guidance for supporting aging parents with dignity,

 The goal is to replace anxiety with a clear, manageable plan,

-empowering you to provide thoughtful support without sacrificing your
+empowering you to provide thoughtful support without sacrificing

-been looking for.
+conversation you've been looking for.

-Instead of feeling pressured to solve everything at once, just focus on
+Instead of feeling pressured to solve everything at once, just focus

-might be offering to help with one small task.
+listen.
+It might be offering to help with one small task.

-These gentle actions create a foundation of trust and make the bigger
+These gentle actions create a foundation of trust and make the

-conversations feel much less daunting when the time comes.
+bigger conversations feel much less daunting when the time comes.

 How to Gently Observe Changes Without Overreacting

-When you start noticing small shifts, it's easy for a knot of worry to
+When you start noticing small shifts, it's easy for a knot of worry

-loved is looking a little wild.
+always loved is looking a little wild.
 These moments can feel heavy.

-It helps to gently shift your role from an anxious monitor to a loving
+It helps to gently shift your role from an anxious monitor to a

-often just life.
-But when small things start adding up to a pattern, it
+car fender is often just life.
+But when small things start adding up

-might be a quiet signal that it's time for a conversation.
+to a pattern, it might be a quiet signal that it's time for a

 This is the heart of caring for aging parents with

 respect—understanding their world before jumping in with solutions.
-When

-approach things from a place of love, not fear.
+can approach things from a place of love, not fear.

 What to Look For with a Gentle Eye

 This isn't about inspecting your parents' lives for flaws.
-Think of it
+Think of

-when you need to talk.
+picture if and when you need to talk.

 Here are a few common areas where changes sometimes first appear:

 Their Home: Does their home feel different?
-Look for
+Look

-busy week, but a consistent change is worth noting.
+just be a busy week, but a consistent change is worth noting.

-Physical Appearance: Do they seem like themselves?
+Physical Appearance: Do they seem like yourself?

-Pay attention to things like personal grooming, unexplained bruises,
+Pay attention to things like personal grooming, unexplained

 Social Life: Are they pulling back from friends,